 Odds are set by the sportsbooks who have oddsmakers working with computer algorithms and rankings as well as other factors like weather conditions and player availability.
 The sports betting sites have access to huge databases and real time data that give them a big advantage over the average sports fan.

-Unlikely, with a highly competitive online sports betting market and multiple operators looking to make a splash in New York.
-A sportsbook in Las Vegas pay 6.75% tax on its gross gaming revenue.
-In New York the betting sites have to pay 51%.
-Inevitably the New York sports betting sites will try to squeeze a little extra but they need market share first!
+Unlikely, with a highly competitive online sports betting market and multiple operators looking to make a splash here.
+A sportsbook in Las Vegas pays 6.75% tax on its gross gaming revenue.
+New York betting sites have to pay 51%.
+Inevitably, New York sports betting sites will try to squeeze a little extra.

 Brian Dermody relentlessly tests and reviews all the top sports betting apps available in the US to ensure bettors know exactly what they are getting into when they sign up with a new online bookie.